mesosphere/dcos-docs-site/pages/services/marathon-lb/marathon-lb-advanced-tutorial.md

         ![Update app](/1.10/img/nginx-external-gui.png)

         **Important:** Do not include the leading `http://`trailing slash (`/`) in your public DNS name.

-    1. Select **REVIEW & RUN** and **RUN SERVICE**.
+    1. Select **Deploy**.

     The label `HAPROXY_0_VHOST`, instructs Marathon-LB to expose NGINX on the external load balancer with a virtual host.
 The `0` in the label key corresponds to the servicePort index, beginning from 0.

     If you had multiple servicePort definitions, you would iterate them as 0, 1, 2, and so on.
 Note that if you _do_ specify a vhost, you aren't required to provide a service port, because Marathon will assign one by default.